sujal-chauhan2006/pandas-csv-practice/README.md

 # Pandas CSV Practice (Day 15)

-This repository contains my hands-on practice with CSV file handling using Pandas as part of my Machine Learning journey.
+This repository contains my hands-on practice with CSV file handling and DataFrame operations using Pandas as part of my Machine Learning journey.

 ---

 ## Topics Covered

+### CSV Handling
-- Reading CSV files using read_csv()
+- Reading CSV files using `read_csv()`
 - Using parameters like:
   - sep
   - index_col